 The treatment of a femoral shaft facture is almost always with surgery.
 The most common procedure is to insert a metal rod down the center of the thigh bone called an intramedullary rod.
 This procedure reconnects the two ends of the bone, and the rod is secured in place with screws both above and below the fracture.
 The intrameduallary rod generally remains in the bone for the life of the patient, but can be removed if it causes pain or other problems.

 Other less commonly used treatments of a femur fracture include a plate and screws or an external fixator.
 These treatment options may have to be used if an intrameduallary rod cannot be used for some reason.
 In certain patients, depending on the fracture type and associated injuries, an intramedullary rod may not be an option; in these cases one of the other treatments (plate and screws, external fixator, etc.) will be selected.

 A supracondylar femur fracture is an unusual injury to the femur just above the knee joint.
 These fractures often involve the cartilage surface of the knee joint, and must be treated with this cartilage injury in mind.
 Patients who sustain a supracondylar femur fracture are often at high risk of developing knee arthritis later in life.

 Supracondylar femur fractures are more common in patients with severe osteoporosis and in patients who have previously undergone total knee replacement surgery.
 In these groups of patients the bone just above the knee joint may be weaker than in normal patients, and therefore more prone to fracture.
-However, patients may also sustain a supracondylar femur fracture after high-energy injuries as described above.
+Patients may also sustain a supracondylar femur fracture after high-energy injuries as described above.

 The treatment of a supracondylar femur fracture is highly variable, and may utilize a cast or brace, external fixator, plate, screws, or an intramedullary rod.
 There are many variations to these fractures that affect the best choice for fixation of the fracture.